This fall, ditch the canned puree and make my easy homemade pumpkin puree from scratch. Use it to make a multitude of recipes.

 2 pounds of pumpkin will give you approximately 2 cups of puree.

-Yes, these two are one and the same thing.
+Yes, these two are the same thing.

 Yes, this puree is perfectly safe and healthy for dogs.